emsesp/EMS-ESP32/README.md

 There are two ways to compile and build the firmware yourself.

-The first method is a standalone version which uses a modified version of [ESPHelper](https://github.com/ItKindaWorks/ESPHelper) for the WiFi, OTA and MQTT handling.
-I've added some code to add a Telnet server which is useful for debugging since you can't use the serial port because UART is configured to use different pins.
+The first method is a standalone version which uses a modified version of [ESPHelper](https://github.com/ItKindaWorks/ESPHelper) for the WiFi, OTA and MQTT handling with the Telnet server code.

 To compile, using PlatformIO create a project and modify your `platformio.ini` to include these build flags: